Last reviewed: March 2026

 Their specific struggle

-The particular challenge they are facing shapes the entire story arc
+The specific challenge they're dealing with shapes the entire story

 The result is a story that feels like it was written for your child, because it was.
-When the hero hugs their stuffed elephant named Peanut during a scary moment, and your child is holding their own Peanut while you read, the emotional identification is not abstract.
-It is immediate and visceral.
+When the hero hugs their stuffed elephant named Peanut during a scary moment, and your child is holding their own Peanut while you read—that connection isn't abstract.
+It's instant.

-As you read chapters together and provide feedback, the story adapts.
-If a chapter resonates, the next chapter builds on that momentum.
-If something does not land, the story adjusts.
-This feedback loop means the story gets better at helping your specific child with every chapter you read together.
+As you read chapters together and share feedback, the story adapts.
+If a chapter hits home, the next one builds on that momentum.
+If something doesn't land, the story adjusts.
+With every chapter you read together, the story gets better at helping your specific child.

 Safety: Our Non-Negotiable

-When you are creating content for children who are already struggling, safety is not a feature—it is the foundation.
-Every story we generate passes through multiple layers of review before it reaches your child.
-And while our stories are designed to complement professional care—not replace it—we hold ourselves to the highest standards of responsible content.
+When you're creating content for children who are already struggling, safety can't be optional.
+Every story passes through multiple layers of review before your child sees it.
+Our stories are meant to complement professional care, not replace it, and we hold ourselves to the highest standards for responsible content.

 Clinical Guidelines Compliance

-Every story follows clinical safety protocols designed to ensure that research-informed techniques are applied appropriately for the child's age and challenge.
-Content never minimizes a child's feelings, promotes avoidance, or introduces concepts beyond the child's developmental stage.
+Every story follows clinical safety protocols to make sure research-backed techniques are applied the right way for the child's age and challenge.
+Content never brushes off a child's feelings, encourages avoidance, or introduces ideas beyond their developmental stage.

 Multi-Layer Content Review

-Generated content passes through automated safety checks that scan for inappropriate themes, language, and scenarios.
-Content that does not meet our standards is flagged and regenerated before it can be seen by your family.
+Every piece of generated content goes through automated safety checks that scan for inappropriate themes, language, and scenarios.
+Anything that doesn't meet our standards gets flagged and regenerated before your family ever sees it.

 Age-Appropriate Language

-Stories are written at a reading level and emotional complexity appropriate for your child's age.
-A story for a 4-year-old is fundamentally different from one for a 12-year-old—in vocabulary, sentence structure, and the sophistication of the storytelling concepts embedded in the narrative.
+Stories match your child's reading level and emotional maturity.
+A story for a 4-year-old looks nothing like one for a 12-year-old—different vocabulary, different sentence structure, and different depth of storytelling.

 COPPA Compliance

 We take children's privacy seriously.
 HeroMe is fully COPPA compliant.
-We never collect data directly from children, we do not share personal information with third parties, and parents maintain full control over their child's data.
+We never collect data directly from children, we don't share personal information with third parties, and parents have full control over their child's data.
 You can read our full COPPA policy for details.

 The Research Behind It

-Our approach is grounded in decades of research across three fields.
-Here are some of the key findings that inform how we build stories:
+Our approach draws on decades of research across three fields.
+Here are some of the key findings that shape how we build stories:

 A 2024 systematic review in BMC Systematic Reviews found that creative bibliotherapy showed positive effects on children's emotional wellbeing and resilience across multiple studies and age groups.